 - Place herbs in a container half filled with water.

 - For hardier herbs, clean and dry (follow same instructions as above), wrap in damp paper towel and then plastic wrap and refrigerate.

-If you are planning on freezing the herbs, follow the same cleaning and drying instruction, place in a freezer bag, and don’t forget to label the bag.
+If you plan to freeze the herbs, follow the same cleaning and drying instruction, place in a freezer bag, and don’t forget to label the bag.

 How to use Bouguet Garni

 There are endless ways to use bouquet garni.
-As this bundle of aromatic herbs adds so much flavor, it is a great way to season stocks and broths.
+This bundle of aromatic herbs adds so much flavor; it is a great way to season stocks and broths.

-A Cheesecloth bag or a piece cut out to make a bag tied with twine is also a good way to keep your Bouquet garni secure.
-There are no particular requirements for making the bouquet.
+A Cheesecloth bag or a piece cut out to make a bag tied with twine is also an excellent way to keep your Bouquet garni secure.
+There are no particular requirements for completing the bouquet.
 You may add a combination of the following herbs: